 Target acquired.
-Gifts collected and deployed.
-Holiday cheer imminent!**Notes to Santa 2014:
+Sleigh deployed.
+Holiday cheer imminent.
+Good times.**Notes to Santa 2015:

 Another great experience and another happy target.
 This was a rough year for me with some family drama, so BGG Secret Santa was exactly the thing that I needed to pick up my spirits and get myself into the holiday season.
 Good times.**Notes to Santa 2013: